 Currently, an AIFM’s senior management is responsible for the implementation of the general investment policy for each managed AIF, and for establishing and applying a remuneration policy.
 These responsibilities would need to be updated to integrate sustainability risk.

-Not really.
-A flight to sustainability is not out of the blue, with the importance of ESG and sustainability within the investment industry skyrocketing in recent years.
 In 2019, sustainable investment represented an AUM of $30.7 trillion in developed countries alone, representing an increase of 34% from 2016 and an impressive 68% increase since 20144.
 However, this trend is not industry specific: in fact, it is quite the opposite.
 The increased importance on sustainability is something that is valued highly by younger generations, with 62% of Generation Z preferring to buy from sustainable brands5, whilst 35% of Generation Z and 32% of Millennials wish to be meat free by 2021, compared to only 3% of the Silent Generation6.
 Members of this age group are currently at the early stages of their careers, or about to join the work force, and represent an important trend in changes to future work culture; their influence will only increase.

 What is interesting, and perhaps more surprising, is that COVID-19 may have sped up the sustainability trend, despite us thinking it was already full speed ahead.
 Enforced, nationwide lockdowns have caused carbon emissions to plummet, and proved that drastic action can be taken when risk to public health becomes severe.
 Responses to COVID-19 have sparked optimism amongst climate scientists in our collective ability to tackle the climate crisis, whilst consumer trends also point towards a more sustainable way of life.
 A survey from Climate Assembly UK found that 80% of members surveyed7 believe that the measures taken by the government to help the economic recovery from COVID-19 should be designed to help reach “net zero”, and 93% said that, as the lockdown eased, the government and employers should encourage lifestyle changes to cut emissions.
 The movement can also be seen in investment trends, with 90% of wealth managers in a survey carried out by the Financial Times and Savanta8, stating that the COVID-19 pandemic would result in an increased interest in ESG investing.
-As discussed in our recent Vantage Point, there have been many uplifting stories in social media about acts of goodwill by companies, through the crisis, and, interestingly, independent financial advisers believe that investors will divest from companies that have not shown such support to their staff, customers, or communities, through the pandemic9.
+As discussed in our recent article, ESG factors gaining ground in pension fund investing, there have been many uplifting stories in social media about acts of goodwill by companies, through the crisis, and, interestingly, independent financial advisers believe that investors will divest from companies that have not shown such support to their staff, customers, or communities, through the pandemic9.

 To conclude, MJ Hudson believes this change is a step in the right direction, and one that is vital to keep up with ESG and sustainability pressures, but it could be the first of many changes in the AIFMD that pushes for environmental change, as the demand for climate justice continues to strengthen.